nbzero/ansible-wing-playbook/README.md

 - Docker 1.10 or above.
 - Docker machine 0.7.0 or above.
 - Ansible 2.1 (with patch) or above.
+- Python Library (On host that run Ansible)
+  - docker-py
+  - shade
+  - dnspython
 - Can SSH to remote host.

 Let's get started with tutorials